mariluski23/fuzzierinter/README.md

 - `SORT <linked / date>` Sort the results by times linked or date.
 - `ORDER <asc / desc>` Order the results in ascending or descending order.

-> [!IMPORTANT]
+> [!TIP]
-> You cannot just type a word and search for it, you must use the specific syntax.
+> You can also search for a term in double quotes with no operators or modifiers to search it quickly.

 ### Examples